Garnet McEwen: Outlaws

 McEwen's attempt to enter Toronto proved to be a failure as the Toronto chapter of Satan's Choice aligned with the Para-Dice Riders and the Vagabonds to keep the Outlaws out of Toronto.
 The Outlaws only entered Toronto in 1984 when Stanley "Beamer" McConnery, McEwen's successor as the Outlaws national president, persuaded the Toronto-based Iron Hawgs Motorcycle Club to "patch over" to the Outlaws.

 McEwen's reign as the first national president of the Canadian Outlaws was a failure, as the American Outlaws led by Bowman expelled him after he was caught embezzling some $30,000 he owed to them.
 Fearing that his life was in danger, McEwen fled to Alberta where he ended up working as a dishwasher at a restaurant located in a Calgary hotel.
 McEwen then became a member of the Chosen Few Motorcycle Club, stating his profession as a dishwasher proved his lack of power.
 After being caught stealing from the Chosen Few, other members of the gang beat him nearly to death with his artificial leg.

 Later life and death

 In 1980, McEwen abandoned biking to become a dishwasher, which was felt to be sufficient punishment by Satan's Choice.
 McEwen settled in Saskatoon, where he lived with his common-law wife Tina Karsten and fathered a son, Dakota.
-McEwen died in Saskatoon aged 66 on 27 January 2012.
+McEwen died in Saskatoon aged 66 on 27 January 2012, a broken and forgotten man whose dreams of taking over the outlaw biker scene in Canada had failed dismally.